HACKERALERT/Picocrypt/src/README.md

 ```bash
 go mod init Picocrypt && go mod tidy
 ```
-7. Go to where `Picocrypt.go` is located and build from source:
+6. Go to where `Picocrypt.go` is located and build from source:
 - Windows: <code>go build -ldflags "-s -w -H=windowsgui -extldflags=-static" Picocrypt.go</code>
 - macOS: <code>go build -ldflags "-s -w -extldflags=-static" Picocrypt.go</code>
 - Linux: <code>go build -ldflags "-s -w" Picocrypt.go</code>

-6. You should now see a built executable (`Picocrypt.exe`/`Picocrypt.app`/`Picocrypt`) in your directory.
+7. You should now see a built executable (`Picocrypt.exe`/`Picocrypt.app`/`Picocrypt`) in your directory.
 If you're on Windows, go and download the `sdelete64.exe` from the list above and place it in the same directory as `Picocrypt.exe`.
-7. You are now complete and you can run the Picocrypt executable.
+8. You are now complete.
+Go ahead and run the executable you just built.
+Enjoy!